Semrush helps you:

 Once you have your robots.txt file, it’s time to make it live.

-You can technically place your robots.txt file in any main directory of your site.
+You can place your robots.txt file in the root directory of your site.

 But to increase the odds that your robots.txt file gets found, I recommend placing it at: